WICG/writing-assistance-apis/README.md

 Note that to ensure that the browser can give accurate answers while `available` is `"after-download"`, the browser must ship some notion of what types/formats/input languages/etc. are available with the browser.
 In other words, the browser cannot download this information at the same time it downloads the language model.
 This could be done either by bundling that information with the browser binary, or via some out-of-band update mechanism that proactively stays up to date.

+### Specifications and tests

+[As the W3C mentions](https://www.w3.org/reports/ai-web-impact/#interop), it is as-yet unclear how much interoperability we can achieve on the writing assistance APIs, and how best to capture that in the usual vehicles like specifications and web platform tests.
+However, we are excited to explore this space and do our best to produce useful artifacts that encourage interoperability.
+Some early examples of the sort of things we are thinking about:

+* We can give detailed specifications for all the non-output parts of the API, e.g. download signals, behavior in error cases, and the capabilities invariants.
+* It should be possible to specify and test that rewriting text to be `"shorter"`/`"longer"`, actually produces fewer/more code points.
+* We can specify and test that summarizing to `"key-points"` should produce bulleted lists, or that `"headline"`s should not be more than one sentence.
+* We could consider collaboratively developing machine learning "evals" to judge how successful at a given writing assistance task an implementation is.
+This is a well-studied field with lots of prior art to draw from.

 ## Alternatives considered and under consideration

 ### Summarization as a type of rewriting